ada333/mcp-server-rhoai/README.md

 # mcp-server-RHOAI
-This project is meant as a bachelors thesis about MCP servers in RHOAI
+This project aims to implement MCP servers working with RHOAI.